Government blocks counterterrorism funding documents from Bondi royal commission

 Details reported by only one source:

-• Special Envoy on Anti-Semitism Jillian Segal said the rise of anti-Semitism in Australia post-October 7, 2023, attack was unexpected and described Australia’s multiculturalism as a factor in delayed awareness of the issue
+- Special Envoy on anti-Semitism Jillian Segal stated that the rise of anti-Semitism in Australia after the October 7, 2023, attack was unexpected and that the country was 'caught up in its enjoyment of freedoms and multiculturalism.'

-• Shadow Home Affairs Minister Jonathon Duniam accused the government of trying to protect itself from scrutiny, stating the royal commission must examine the full range of information and decisions around counterterrorism funding
+- Shadow Home Affairs Minister Jonathon Duniam accused the government of trying to protect itself against scrutiny, arguing the royal commission must examine the full range of information around counterterrorism funding.

 Contradictions